 All applications require a letter of support from the local Historic District Commission (HDC).
 Certain types of projects have additional requirements for support letters.
-See the CLG grant manuals for additional information.
+See the CLG grant manuals at www.michigan.gov/CLGgrants for additional information.

 Letters of support illustrate to the reviewers that the project has community buy-in and can help demonstrate the potential benefit of the project to community stakeholders.
 Letters of support should be unique, not form letters, and should be included with the application.
 Do not send letters of support separate from the application.